-The bourgeois Quartier de la Monnaie houses the Luxembourg arrondissement, Hôtel de la Monnaie and the Palais de l’Institut.
-Many schools populate the area as well, so there are plenty of kids running around once the school day is over.
+The bourgeois area of Quartier de la Monnaie houses the Luxembourg area, Hôtel de la Monnaie and the Palais de l'Institut.
+The area has many schools as well, so there are plenty of kids running around once the school day is over.